 Our volunteers are making significant contributions in their local communities.
 Learn more.

-Each year, between 1,250 and 1,500 Canadians are killed and close to 64,000 injured as a result of impairment-related crashes.
+Each year, hundreds of Canadians are killed and tens of thousands are injured as a result of alcohol and/or drug-related crashes.
 These deaths and injuries are 100% preventable.
 They can be avoided if people do not get behind the wheels of their vehicles impaired.

 MADD Canada works to stop impaired driving and to support victims/survivors of this violent crime.